 The drug development process in America is 10-year, 2.6-billion-dollar venture.
 Just to clarify and shine light on the complexity of this process, these figures are estimates per drug and not an overall cost of all drugs available on market.
 The development of a drug goes through various stages of laboratory, animal and human research before it is brought to the Food and Drug Administration (FDA) for review.
 The FDA divides the drug development process into 5 stages: discovery and development, preclinical research, clinical research, FDA review, and FDA post-market safety monitoring.

-Clinical research is divided into three stages and is probably the most time consuming and costly stage of the drug development process.
-The clinical research stage is divided into phase I, phase II, and phase III trials.
-Each of these phases aim to understand different aspects of the drug in human subjects.
-Human subjects are accepted or rejected from enrollment into the trial based on pre-specified inclusion and exclusion criteria set forth by the researchers.
-These pre-specified inclusion and exclusion criteria is established to ensure that the correct patients are being enrolled into these trials.
-Phase I of the clinical research stage recruits a small number of human subjects that do not have the disease the drug is aimed to treat.
-These human subjects are asked to take the drug as it was intended for treatment.
+Clinical research is divided into three stages and is arguably the most time-consuming and costly phase of the drug development process.
+The clinical research stage consists of phase I, phase II, and phase III trials, each aimed at understanding different aspects of the drug in human subjects.
+Human subjects are accepted or rejected for enrollment in the trial based on pre-specified inclusion and exclusion criteria established by the researchers.
+These criteria are set to ensure that the correct patients are being enrolled in these trials.

-The purpose of this phase is to ensure that the human subjects do not experience any harm from the drug.
-About 30% of drugs that reach phase I of clinical research stage do not make it to phase II and the project is ended.
-If the drug is deemed to be safe though, it will progress to phase II trials of the clinical research stage.
-Phase II trials recruit a small number of human subjects, up to several hundred, that do have the disease the drug is intended to treat.
-The aim of this phase is to study the efficacy and safety of the drug in these human subjects.
-This phase can take several years to complete and only 33% of drugs actually progress to phase III.
-Phase III trials of the clinical research stage aim to enroll a large number of human subjects, in the thousands, with the illness the drug is aimed to treat.
-The goal of this phase is to study the efficacy and safety of the drug in a large, heterogeneous patient population.
-It is important to note that if the target disease is a rare disease, these trials may be much smaller in size.
-For example, the number of human subjects in a phase III trial aimed to study a new blood pressure lowering drug is going to be much higher than a drug developed to treat a rare cancer because there are more people within the general population that suffer from high blood pressure than a certain type of cancer.
-Therefore, the number of human subjects recruited into these clinical trials may vary.
+Phase III trials within the clinical research stage aim to enroll a large number of human subjects, often in the thousands, who have the illness the drug is intended to treat.
+The goal of this phase is to study the efficacy and safety of the drug in a large and diverse patient population.
+It is important to note that if the target disease is rare, these trials may be much smaller in size.
+For example, the number of human subjects in a phase III trial aimed at studying a new blood pressure-lowering drug will be much higher than in a trial for a drug developed to treat a rare cancer because high blood pressure is more common in the general population than certain types of cancer.
+Therefore, the number of human subjects recruited for these clinical trials may vary.
 Approximately only 30% of drugs studied in phase III trials actually progress to the next stage of the drug development process.

 Elif Özdener, PharmD